hamzhfreajat/data-structures-and-algorithms/linked-list/README.md

 ## API
 ### insert
-The insert method give you the ability to insert value in Listlink .
+The insert method give you the ability to insert value in Listlink.
 ### include
 The include method give the ability to check value if it exists in your Listlink.
+## Append
+This method add node at the end of the list before null .
+## Insert before
+This method accept two parameter one is index that we are looking then we add node before it .
+## Insert after
+This method accept two parameter one is index that we are looking then we add node after it .
 ### toString
 The toString method give the ability to retrieve the values in your Listlink in organize way.